Advancing Unsupervised Low-light Image Enhancement: Noise Estimation, Illumination Interpolation, and Self-Regulation: Proposed Method

+To learn better illumination map, we generalize the following uniform prior knowledge.
+It reflects the mathematical rules about the original input, illumination and reflection that need to be satisfied in a limited dynamic range.

+Here, we aim to examine the numerical relationships among each component to unveil their intrinsic connections.
+By imposing normalization operation restrictions on the raw input, we ensure that the reflectance and illumination components, confined within a limited dynamic range during recovery, adhere to the following prior constraints: $0\leq \mathbf{x} \leq \mathbf{s} \leq\mathbf{1}$, and $0\leq \mathbf{x} \leq \mathbf{y} \leq\mathbf{1}$, where $\mathbf{1}$ represents a unit vector.
+Considering the potential structural consistency among $\mathbf{x}$, $\mathbf{s}$, and $\mathbf{y}$, the challenge of separating illumination from reflectance within an image, inspired by the principles of retinex theory, can be addressed by formulating an explicit interpolation operator or function.
+This construction facilitates the effective separation of these components based on their intrinsic relationships.

+Building upon the established relationship, we propose a straightforward method to estimate illumination $\mathbf{y}$ by employing a linear interpolation function, denoted as $\mathbf{y}=g(\mathbf{x})\otimes \mathbf{x} +(\mathbf{1}-g(\mathbf{x}))$.
+Notably, our experimental observations highlight a notable enhancement effect achievable by formulating the interpolation function $g(\mathbf{x})$ in relation to the image mean $\mathtt{Mean}$, specifically as $g(\mathbf{x})=\mathbf{1}-\mathtt{Mean}(\mathbf{x})$.
+This observation is evidenced by the results obtained from the Illumination Interpolator(II) in Figure \ref{fig: inter_res}.
+Intuitively, brighter areas tend to have an illumination value closer to 1, while darker areas retain illumination values closer to their original intensities.
+Consequently, upon division, as described in Equation (\ref{eq:scd-to-lii}), the resultant image is brighter than the original.
+The image mean $\mathtt{Mean}$ encapsulates statistical information from the images and can be adapted to accommodate various images under different lighting conditions.
+Although interpolation exhibits potential for enhancement, it remains fixed and may not consistently align with our desired outcomes.

 To further improve the representational capability and the nonlinear nature of the function of $g$, we construct learnable network module $\mathcal{M}_{i}(\mathbf{u},\bm{\omega_{i}})$ (parameterized by $\bm{\omega_{i}}$) to simulate the process of illumination generation in the form of interpolation.
-Specifically, the noise-free low-light image $\mathbf{u}$ are transmitted to the network to generate illumination factors (i.e., $\bm{\alpha}$, $\bm{\beta}$) and then illumination is calculated in a weighted form.
-The above illuminance learning process is formulated as
+Specifically, the noise-free low-light image $\mathbf{u}$ is transmitted to the network to generate illumination factors and then illumination is calculated in a weighted form.
+The above illumination learning process is formulated as